Who is a Master Gardener?

 What training will I receive?

 Master Gardeners receive training developed by Virginia Tech horticulture specialists, VCE Agents and the VCE Master Gardener Program Coordinator’s office.
-You will receive 50 hours of classroom training, and then do a 50-hour internship of volunteer activities in Henrico County.
+You will receive 50 hours of classroom (online or in-person) training, and then do a 50-hour internship of volunteer activities in Henrico County.

 The classroom training includes basic botany, soil science, woody and herbaceous plant gardening, vegetable gardening, integrated pest management, lawn care and much more.